Field Dictionary

 Example: 44201 (Ozone)

 A 5-digit numerical code that identifies the parameter being measured.
-These codes are based on the EPA's Air Quality System (AQS) parameter library.
+These codes are based on the EPA's Air Quality System (AQS) parameter code library.

 - Common Codes: